-On November 16, 2021, we were notified (the "Notice") by Nasdaq that on November 15, 2021 the average closing price of the Company's common stock (the "Common Stock") over the prior 30 consecutive trading days had fallen below \$1.00 per share, which is the minimum average closing price required to maintain listing on Nasdaq under Nasdaq Listing Rule 5450(a)(1) (the "Minimum Bid Requirement").
-To regain compliance, the closing bid price of the Company's common stock must be at least \$1.00 per share for a minimum of ten consecutive business days before May 16, 2022.
-On May 11, 2022, the closing price of our common stock was \$0.19 per share.
+On November 16, 2021, we received a notice from Nasdaq, or the Notice, that on November 15, 2021, the average closing price of our common stock over the prior 30 consecutive trading days had fallen below \$1.00 per share, which is the minimum average closing price required to maintain listing on Nasdaq under Nasdaq Listing Rule 5450(a)(1), or the Minimum Bid Requirement.
+The Notice indicated that, to regain compliance, the closing bid price of our common stock must be at least \$1.00 per share for a minimum of ten consecutive business days before May 16, 2022.

-In the event that we do not regain compliance by May 16, 2022, we may be eligible for an additional 180 calendar day compliance period.
-To qualify, we would be required to meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for The Nasdaq Capital Market with the exception of the Minimum Bid Requirement and provide Nasdaq with written notice of our intention to cure the deficiency during the second compliance period.
+On May 17, 2022, we received a letter from Nasdaq notifying us that we have been granted an additional 180-day period, or until November 14, 2022, to regain compliance with the Minimum Bid Price Requirement.
+The new compliance period is an extension of the initial compliance period provided for in the Notice.
+Nasdaq's determination was based on our meeting the continued listing requirement for market value of publicly held shares and all other applicable requirements for initial listing on the Nasdaq Capital Market, with the exception of the Minimum Bid Price Requirement, and our written notice of our intention to cure the deficiency during the second compliance period by effecting a reverse stock split, if necessary.